knotsanimation/kloch/doc/source/cli.rst

 Usage
 -----

-Assuming kenvmanager and its dependencies are installed:
+Assuming kloch and its dependencies are installed:

 .. code-block:: shell

-   python -m kenvmanager --help
+   python -m kloch --help

 The CLI can also be started from a python script:

 .. code-block:: python

-   import kenvmanager
+   import kloch
-   kenvmanager.get_cli(["--help"])
+   kloch.get_cli(["--help"])

 Commands
 --------